erens-basement/Studio-Trigger-Streams/README.md

 * Q: There should be a Trigger convention.
 A: We would have the staff hold up platform with Imaishi in his underwear like Xerxes from the 300 and throwing Trigger dollar bills (02:16:30)
 * Q: Is Galo drawn with smaller hands with gloves off?
 A: They got to try on firefighting equipment (in NYC for location scouting, Promare), like gloves that are big and thick.
 Galo's hand is portrayed a lot smaller without his gloves on.
 (2:18:00)
 * Imaishi tries to pose himself/reinact scene to draw a more dynamic pose.
 Tattun took Imaishi to a shooting range recently and it was his first time shooting several pistols.
 Imaishi says it didn't change much but it gave him a whole new perspective on the weight, recoil.
 (2:24:30)
+* 4DX: Imaishi: To emphasize on the Lio reveal (his feminime look in contrast with his suit) in the scene where his mask cracks, they added a smell there.
+* They didn't expect PROMARE to have such a good reception and long screening time in Japan.
+* Hiromi: Since a movie takes so long to produce, it's unresting you don't know how it will be perceived until it's released.
+Generally movies are screened for 4 weeks.
+If it doesn't do well in the first release, it's detrimental.
+A short TV series will be broadcasted for 3 months so there's good and bad for both projects.
+Hell is usually around delivery date.
+For TV series, the hell repeats every episode while a movie is one really rough hell.
+Pick your poison.
+(02:41:00)
+* Q: I love Imaishi's design, but he rarely uses his own designs and has character designers.
+Will he use his own character designs for an anime again?
+I: My designs are really strong for very manga, comic-like energy for the characters, but for dramatic scenes, they don't translate very well.
+When my design has to work with an actual script, it doesn't do the script justice.
+If there's a project where my designs suit the content, atmosphere of the series, he wouldn't mind doing the character designs.
+(3:53:00)